-We now know that most of the Crago's and Craigo's of America have roots in Cornwall, England.
-The effort to determine that fact consumed ten years of DNA research, and many more years of documentary work.
+We now know that most of the Crago's and Craigo's of in the World have roots in Cornwall, England.
+The effort to determine that fact consumed more than seventeen years of DNA research, and many more years of documentary work.
 But, sadly, we still know little about our Crago cousins in Australia, England, New Zealand and Canada, all of whom seem to have emigrated from Cornwall, England.
 Although we find early references to the Craigo surname in both England and the American Colonies, the Craigo variation of Crago seems to have gained popularity, for the most part, in America in the early 19th century, and today is seldom found outside the USA.
 Its’ roots, however, seem to lie with the Crago's, Cragoe's, Cragow's and Crugow’s of Cornwall, England.

 yDNA results have helped us to identify most of the various distinct early Crago and Craigo family trees in America, and they've enabled us to focus our research on those lines in specific localities where conventional documentary research should prove helpful.
 Right now, that seems to be in Northern Virginia, Maryland, Pennsylvania, New Jersey, New York, and western North Carolina from 1670 until about 1771, then Ohio from 1790 to 1820, and finally Cornwall, England from 1500 to 1750.
 AND, if I were to pick just one place to do conventional paper research on the American Crago’s, it would be in Peters Township, Franklin County, Pennsylvania (or its predecessor counties) from about 1700 to 1780.
 But, why these dates and places?